pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 .. image:: images/query_autocomplete.png

-The autocomplete system is based on code from *psql*, the PostgreSQL command line interpreter and will usually be able to offer autocomplete options in the same places that it can in *psql*.

 After entering a query, select the *Execute/Refresh* icon from the toolbar.
 The complete contents of the SQL editor panel will be sent to the database server for execution.
 To execute a section of the code that is displayed in the SQL editor, highlight the text that you want the server to execute, and click the *Execute/Refresh* icon.

 .. image:: images/query_execute_section.png